GriffinLedingham/griffinledingham.me/posts/001-genetics.md

 [Metaheuristics](https://en.wikipedia.org/wiki/Metaheuristic) are high-level procedures which help us to find sufficiently good solutions to optimization problems, using the provided input knowledge to abstract the problem into a simpler heuristic.
 Among the many different styles of metaheuristic, the [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) is an abstraction which models the problem after biological evolution and natural selection.
 In this article I will be discussing how genetic algorithms may be applied to the task of creating effort value (EV) combinations for Pokemon, and what pitfalls may arise.

 The discussion here is based on my implementation of the problem using genetic algorithms which can be [found here](https://github.com/GriffinLedingham/pikacalc) on my [GitHub](https://github.com/GriffinLedingham).
-The is very much in experimental stages, and should be treated as a proof of concept that what is discussed in this article is possible, though far from complete.
+This is very much in experimental stages, and should be treated as a proof of concept that what is discussed in this article is possible, though far from complete.

 ## Effort Value Spreads